The rise of aluminum

-Depending on the wire feed speed, during the Pulsing process, the power source switches between a high peak current and a low background current 30 to 400 times per second.
+Depending on the wire feed speed, during the pulsing process, the power source switches between a high peak current and a low background current 30 to 400 times per second.
 The peak current pinches off a spray transfer droplet and propels it toward the weldment.
 The background current maintains the arc, but because the heat input is too low, metal transfer will not occur.
 The peak current pulse ensures good fusion, overcoming concerns related to cold lap, a common weld defect.
-The background current lowers heat input, addressing the burn-through and warping issues commonly associated with spray transfer MIG welding of aluminum.
+The background current lowers heat input, addressing the burn-through and warping issues commonly associated with spray transfer MIG welding.

 Tips to help ensure success

 Even for experienced welding operators, welding new aluminum can pose challenges.
 Repair welding on aluminum on a vehicle exposed to dirt, mud, gravel and other impurities can be even more challenging.

 To achieve success in aluminum auto repair applications, proper cleaning, training, and choosing aluminum-specific welding equipment and consumables are critical.